-The former United States Attorney in San Francisco, David Shapiro served for 16 years as a federal prosecutor in several offices – the Eastern District of New York, the District of Arizona, and between 1995 and 2002, the Northern District of California.
-In private practice at Boies, Schiller & Flexner and then at white collar boutique Boersch Shapiro, David has represented a diverse array of clients in complex civil and criminal litigation, including securities class actions (plaintiff and defense), environmental cases, First Amendment law, and investigations and corporate governance reviews.
+The former United States Attorney in San Francisco, David Shapiro served for sixteen years as a federal prosecutor in several offices – the Eastern District of New York, the District of Arizona, and between 1995 and 2002, the Northern District of California.
+In private practice at Boies, Schiller & Flexner and then at white-collar boutique Boersch Shapiro, David has represented a diverse array of clients in complex civil and criminal litigation, including securities class actions (plaintiff and defense), environmental cases, First Amendment law, and investigations and corporate governance reviews.
 He conducts internal investigations for corporate clients involving allegations regarding the Foreign Corrupt Practices Act, breaches of fiduciary duty, and computer and other potential crimes.

 David has extensive trial experience both as a federal prosecutor and in civil litigation.
 While a prosecutor, David tried accounting fraud, political corruption, tax evasion, RICO, and narcotics cases, including United States v.
 Jain and Allen (executives of Media Vision Technology, Inc. for financial accounting fraud); United States v.
 Gray (federal excise tax fraud); United States v.
 Pitera (trial of a mafia hitman in one of the first federal death penalty cases in the country after re-introduction of the federal death penalty in 1988).
 Since returning to private practice in 2002, he has successfully tried disputes in both state and federal court, including the successful defense of a nationwide class action, Hoffman v.
 American Express.